 “The reason people outplace their kids is because Darien has cut costs and provides a lousy education for kids with disabilities,” he said.
 “If Darien invested in providing an appropriate education for kids with disabilities then the number of outplacements would drop and the cost to the district will drop.”

-For Feinstein, Falcone’s resignation should be just the tip of the iceberg when it comes to personnel changes within the district.
+For Feinstein and others, more personnel changes are needed immediately.
 While Falcone said that Osypuk reported to him, information gleaned from district emails showed that Osypuk reported to Judith Pandolfo, assistant superintendent of elementary education.
 Robin Pavia, the former special ed director, told The Times the she reported to Pandolfo.
 One parent said that when he asked who Osypuk’s supervisor was, months before the complaint surfaced, he was told it was Pandolfo.

 “It is very clear to me, that there is an administrator for elementary who has been a major force in these improper policies,” Feinstein said.
 “I don’t have the evidence to prove that to a judge — she wisely avoids using emails… I have no doubt that this is one of the places that we need to be pursuing.”